fbpx

 This cave is about a 50-minute drive from Rochester, located in Forestville State Park near Preston, Minnesota.
 You will need to have a State Park pass to visit.
 This cave is known as being the longest cave in Minnesota, approximately 13 miles of known cave.
 Since it is located in a State Park, your guides will be Park Naturalists that are very knowledgeable about the environment, cave formations, and geology.
 Feel free to quiz them.
 Options abound for finding the perfect caving outing for your family.

 • Geology Tour: This 2-hour tour focuses on the formation of Mystery Cave.
 Attention Families with a particular love of earth science.
 This is the educational experience that will answer a lot of your questions and cause you to dig deeper (pun intended).
 This tour is completely done with flashlights and will be conducted on rugged terrain.
-It is for those eight and older. $23.00 per person.
-Register today as this tour is only offered on Saturdays at 1:30 p.m.
+It is for those 8 and older. $23.00 per person.
+Register today as this tour is only offered on Saturdays and Sundays at 1:30 p.m.

 • Wild Caving Tour: If you are a particularly thrill-seeking active family with children greater than 13.
 This is not just a tour, this is the real deal.
 Plan for a four-hour adventure.
 Protective gear will be issued.
 You’ll be taught how to use it in an hour session.
 Then follow your guide into the earth where you will get muddy, most likely crawl on your stomach, and experience cave life well upfront and personal.
 This extensive experience costs $80.00 per person, you must be 13 and older, with a maximum number of participants being 5.
 Go to the website to register in advance.